romatallinn/sustainme/README.md

 - Quick learner
 	 Generally speaking I can pick up information pretty quickly.

-	This will help in a group to help
+	This will help in a group if there is a new concept which we will have to use.

 ##### Weak Points